 For more info, contact Chad & Jamie Smith at firstname.lastname@example.org

-The Knowledge of the Holy – Common Grounds, West Room
+Core Doctrines of the C&MA – Common Grounds, West Room

 In a Community Group, 8-12 people meet regularly to help one another know Jesus by being an intentional community of worship, prayer, learning, caring, and outreach.